leafo/scssphp/site/docs/index.md

   exception is thrown with an appropriate error message.
   </p>

-### Import Directory
+### Import Paths

-When you import a file using the `@import` directive, the current path of your PHP script is used as the search directory.
-This is often not what you want, so there are two methods for manipulating the import path: `addImportPath`, and `setImportPaths`.
+When you import a file using the `@import` directive, the current path of your PHP script is used as the search path by default.
+This is often not what you want, so there are two methods for manipulating the import path:
+`addImportPath`, and `setImportPaths`.

-* `addImportPath($path)` will append `$path` to the list of the import directories that is searched.
+* `addImportPath($path)` will append `$path` to the list of the import paths that are searched.

 * `setImportPaths($pathArray)` will replace the entire import path with `$pathArray`.
 The value of `$pathArray` will be converted to an array if it